Greendayle/VR-Motion-to-photon-latency-/readme.md

 This can explain the trouble players experience in fast paced shooting games, where they feel less accurate using wireless headset compared to wired: the gun can move with almost 100 ms delay which is quite noticable.
 And also overall "sluggish" feel of VR headsets.

+# Data availability

+All the slow-motion videos are available here: `https://drive.google.com/drive/folders/1bhfLbrglGQj0n7F0kcaEFNy4eD3sFgRU?usp=sharing`
+You are welcome to recalculate the delays if you are so inclined.

 # Invitation to repeat the study

 I invite everyone with slow-mo capable cameras to go to my world and repeat the study and count the frames between controller movement and HMD lenses changing colors.
 I am interested how other